 Ouch.
 But she had a point.
 The issues of feminism went hand in hand with the issues of race for M.I.A; a theme that she has welcomed in her music as much as politics.
 A fervent activist, the artist had a lot to fight for.
 But one she likes to always do with a tinge of satire.

 Whilst Beyonce talked of girls running the world, M.I.A fought for the women in oppressed countries, such as Saudi Arabia.
 Her video 'Bad Girls' was inspired by the story of a woman getting behind the wheel of a car - and subsequently getting arrested.
-(In Saudi Arabia, it is illegal for women to drive.)
+(At the time of recording it was illegal for women to drive in Saudi Arabia.)

 In typical M.I.A fashion, the video featured M.I.A atop an adrift car, filing her nails, while other women drove cars in fabulous outfits, applauded by men.
 What else?